Skip to main content

 Tom Sweeney | Marketing Executive

-As a limited company or umbrella company contractor, being able to negotiate your contracts effectively is an essential skill.
+As an umbrella company contractor, being able to negotiate a higher contract rate is a valuable skill to have in the locker.
 The aim of the game is simple, you are trying to get the highest possible contract rate.
 However, with that being said it’s not quite as easy as it sounds!
-The challenge of course is being able to sell yourself and secure contracts at competitive rates.

 In general, contractors tend to see higher pay rates than that of permanent staff, much of which is due to the contractor having a specific set of skills that the company is in need of utilising.
-Therefore, as an umbrella company or limited company contractor, it's always worthwhile polishing up on your negotiation skills.
-So, here are our top 5 tips in the art of contract negotiation.
+Therefore, as an umbrella company contractor you’re in the position of power, so it's always worthwhile polishing up on your negotiation skills.
+Here are our top 5 tips in the art of contract negotiation.

 1. Assess your value

-At the same time it is important to ensure you remain fair with your contract rates, if you overprice and under deliver, you could cause a lot of harm to your reputation and long term success.
+At the same time, it’s important to ensure you remain fair with your contract rates, if you overprice and under deliver, you could cause a lot of harm to your reputation and long term success.

 2. Keep up to date with industry rates

 In order to negotiate effectively, it important to know the current industry contract rates for your job title and skills set.
-If not you could fall victim to consultant contract rate estimations which could result reduced earnings on the contract.
-It’s important to remember that rates change over time and can vary depending on region so keep up to date.
+If you’re blind to these rates, you could fall victim to consultant contract rate estimations which could result reduced earnings on your contracts.
+It’s important to remember that rates change over time and can vary depending on region so keep up to date for rates which are relevant to you.
 One of the best ways to seek industry averages is by asking other contractors operating in the same field as you, giving you an industry average benchmark.

 3. Stay ahead of industry trends

 As rates change over time, the same is true for systems, processes and technologies.
-As an umbrella company or limited company contractor it is essential you remain ahead of the game.
+As an umbrella company contractor, it’s essential you remain ahead of the game.

 Utilise seminars, training days and online training programs so that you continually add value to your skills set.
 Not only does this improve your ability to do your job better than other contractors but, when pitching to potential clients, your enhanced skills set and industry knowledge will give you greater leverage to negotiate higher rates.